Left of the Dial kort samengevat

 Om te lezen wat de – voor internationale – pers over Left of the Dial zei, klik hier

-Left of the Dial is an international showcase festival that takes place in mid-October in the centre of Rotterdam.
-It offers a cross section of the most relevant alternative artists of the moment.
+Left of the Dial is an international showcase festival that takes place in October in the centre of Rotterdam.
+It offers a cross section of the most relevant artists of the moment.
 Or at least, what we feel are the most relevant artists and we could be wrong of course.

-How did Left of the Dial come about?
+Unique feature of Left of the Dial

-About 10 years ago, the summer festival season started to extend well into September, which meant that the number of bands that planned to do a club tour in October was getting enormous.
-Even bigger than we could accommodate in the many venues that we service.
-In such a busy period it is difficult for young talent to compete against the better-known acts, so to give all new bands the opportunity to present themselves to a larger audience, we decided to set up Left of the Dial.
-Back in 2018, it started out as a two day festival with only a handful of venues, and look at us now!
+Throughout the year, we run our own music venue named Rotown located at Nieuwe Binnenweg in Rotterdam.
+We have also always promoted (bigger and smaller) shows in all kinds of venues in Rotterdam.
+About 15 years ago, the summer festival season started to extend well into September, which meant that the number of bands that planned to do a club tour in October was getting enormous.
+Much bigger than we could accommodate in the many venues that we service.
+In such a busy period it is difficult for young talent to compete against the better-known acts, so to give all new artists the opportunity to present themselves to a larger audience, we decided to set up Left of the Dial.
+Back in 2018.
+It started out as a two day festival with only a handful of venues, and look at us now!

-Why is the festival called Left of the Dial?
+Why the festival is called Left of the Dial

 To Left of the Dial, all bands are equally important.
 There are no headliners and even though not everyone might know them yet, every day is filled to the brim with artists worth checking out.
 That’s why we hope everyone is willing to experience the entire festival together with us.
 Simply, that's what the artists deserve.
 And it's more fun too.
-(If you're not happy with this answer, please read this, and if that still doesn't make you feel better, we can only say we're sorry, but we're still only selling 3-day passes.)
+(If you're not happy with this answer, please read this, and if that still doesn't make you feel better, we can only say we're sorry, but we're still only selling 3-day passes!)

-What is the Left of the Dial Magazine?
+Left of the Dial Magazine

-What is Left of the Dial TV?|
+Left of the Dial TV

 In 2020, the physical edition of Left of the Dial had to be cancelled at the very last minute.
 The pandemic flared up and we were forced to pull the plug with the start of the festival only being 3 days away.
 To keep ourselves busy, we created a parallel universe in which Left of the Dial DID continue.
 That universe can still be seen today and was the inspiration for Left of the Dial TV in 2021.
 The thinking behind it was simple: pandemic or not, Left of the Dial TV can always happen.
 That is why we’ve broadcasted a TV program for 72 hours during the festival.
 In the summer of 2021, the Left of the Dial crew has made an endless amount of videos, which are combined with music clips and live sessions.
 The best items can still be viewed on this website!

-What do others say about Left of the Dial?
+Others about Left of the Dial

 Luckily, so far people have been really nice to us, check our press clippings to see some examples!